 Whom is the SUUNTO Vyper Novo not for?

 The Vyper Novo might be overkill for a beginner or if you dive only a few times a year.
 As an experienced diver or one that is working to become one, it’s a fabulous dive computer with all the necessary features.
 A beginner might be better off with the Suunto Zoop Novo or the Cressi Donatello dive computers.
 We created a post specifically comparing the Suunto Zoop Novo vs Suunto Vyper Novo if you want to check a detailed comparison between the two models.

-There's not much you could ask for in functionality if you're diving.
-If you prefer a similarly capable recreational dive computer that is also usable as a daily wrist watch then have a look at the Suunto D5 or check out the Shearwater Teric.
+There’s not much you could ask for in functionality if you’re diving.
+If you prefer a similarly capable recreational dive computer that is also usable as a daily wristwatch, then have a look at the Suunto D5 or check out the Shearwater Teric.